UnknownJoe796/SuperMarioBrosFlow/readme.md

 ### Variants

+In all variants, world select is unlocked from the start.

 - Original - Meant for speed runners of the original game, the only changes here cut out waiting time and the level transitions.
 - Classic - Same as original with a couple of tweaks: the score counter has been replaced by a lives counter, there's no interstitial screen, and you fall faster when entering a level from the top.
+Also, start with 90 lives.
 - Plus - The various worlds after the first have new palettes and Mario gets a couple of new moves, including:
     - High bounce from other Mario entries - Hold A when bouncing off an enemy to get a full jump.
     - Fast-fall - Press down while in the air to instantly go to vertical terminal velocity.
 Does not affect horizontal speed.